Allergies in Cats

 The usual symptoms include scabs, thin unthrifty fur in the area and bumps.
 The cat will want to scratch and bite the irritated area making the reaction worse.
 It may also lick or groom excessively.
 Areas most affected is usually at the base of the tail and the area around the lower back.
 The head and around the ears can also be affected.
 Sometimes the sores get infected.

 Flea Allergy Dermatitis (or FAD) is the name of the condition.
 The sores and scabs are sometimes referred to as Miliary dermatitis.
 This is a descriptive term used in veterinary medicine to describe a multifocal distribution of skin lesions, with no identifiable pattern.
-The term miliary means millet-like, as the feel of running one's hands through the coat of an affected cat is comparable to the feeling if a cat's coat contains millet seeds. (from Wikipedia) Although fleas are the most common cause, mosquito bites, ticks, and other insects can cause reactions.
+The term miliary means millet-like, as the feel of running one's hands through the coat of an affected cat is comparable to the feeling if a cat's coat contains millet seeds. (from Wikipedia) Fleas are the most common cause of allergic reactions, mosquito bites, ticks, and other insects can also cause reactions.

 How is a flea allergy diagnosed?